simschaefer/amortized-dmc/README.md

 ### Install Dependencies

 All packages that were used in this project are listed in `requirements.txt`.
-Create a fresh conda environment `amortized_dmc` with all dependencies:
+Create a fresh conda environment `amortized_dmc`:

 ```
-conda create --name amortized_dmc --file requirements.txt
+conda create --name amortized_dmc python=3.11.11
 ```

 and activate the environment: